 Though it could be frustrating to some people if you’re flying your drone over their property, legally, in the UK they are not allowed to shoot it down – even if you were breaking the law in terms of privacy issues and flying the drone too close to the property.

 The UK is not very liberal when it comes to possessing firearms in the first place, and only the police or military personnel have the right to shoot down drones in the UK and only in extreme cases.
 So what happened at Gatwick?
 Why wasn’t that drone shot out of the sky?

 In short, the drone pilots were flying the drone pretty elusively.
-There were officers there with firearms, however, the drone kept randomly appearing then disappearing in different spots and shooting it could’ve caused more harm than good – especially so close to an airport with many civilians about.
+There were officers there with firearms, however, the drone kept randomly appearing and then disappearing in different spots, and shooting it could’ve caused more harm than good – especially so close to an airport with many civilians about.

 In an extreme case, if you were to attempt to shoot down a drone and missed and the bullet killed someone, you would be charged, at the very minimum, with manslaughter.